vkhazin/fe-intro-courseware/javascript-intro/lab-first-script.md

 # Lab: First Script

 * Navigate to [https://repl.it](https://repl.it) and login if required
-* Create a new repl and select JavaScript template
+* Create a new repl and select JavaScript template, name it `lab-js-first-script`
 * In the middle pane, you will be writing JavaScript code
 * The `run` button on the top will execute your JavaScript
 * On the left pane, you will see the result of code execution